Pretty Good Anytime: The PGA Championship, Quail Hollow Club, Charlotte, May 15-18, 2025

 I have to say I was more excited by what I saw in Charlotte’s restaurant scene than many larger markets.
 There’s a palpable energy evident, with a real sense of possibility and adventure.
-If the restaurants are as good as they look on (virtual) paper, fans attending the Wells Fargo Championship are in for a real treat.
-With that said, I found only one classic wine list in the city, but plenty of fun, smaller, carefully chosen lists that match the eclectic cuisine.
+If the restaurants are as good as they look on (virtual) paper, fans attending the PGA are in for a real treat.
+With that said, I found two truly classic wine lists in the City, but plenty of fun, smaller, carefully chosen lists that match the eclectic cuisine.

 Unfortunately, retail lags considerably.
 The market seems to favor trendy, small boutiques with limited inventory and almost an aversion to higher priced wines, which might be an advantage based on your budget but won’t help if you are in the mood for something special.
 It’s also possible that some stores don’t want to put their entire selections online, but the eCommerce shopping experience suffers as a result.